-New garden cities have been proposed as one way to meet the housing shortfall.
-A new garden city has been proposed at Ebbsfleet and the Government has published a prospectus detailing Government support for new garden city proposals.
+New garden cities, towns and villages have been proposed as one way to meet the housing shortfall.
+A new garden city is under development at Ebbsfleet and the Government has offered support for a number of further garden town and village sites across the country.
 A number of studies propose different models for delivering garden cities.
 This note sets out further information about the differing views on garden settlements and government support and policies in relation to them.Jump to full report >>

 It is generally accepted that not enough new homes are being built to meet growing need.
-Housing projections up to 2033 were published in 2010 which indicated that around 232,000 new homes would be required each year.
-This exceeds the number of homes added to the dwelling stock in recent years – in the 12 months ending September 2014, 117,070 houses were completed, which is 1 per cent lower than the year to December 2015.
+Housing projections up to 2039 were published in July 2016, which indicated that around 210,000 new homes would be required each year.
+This exceeds the number of homes added to the dwelling stock in recent years by a considerable margin – in the 12 months ending December 2016, 140,660 houses were completed, which is 1 per cent lower than the year to December 2015.

 The idea of creating new garden cities remains an attractive option to meet this shortfall.

-The Lyons Commission October 2014 report, Mobilising across the nation to build the homes our children need, commissioned by the Labour Party, called garden cities “essential to meeting housing need over the medium to long-term”.
+For example, the Lyons Commission October 2014 report, Mobilising across the nation to build the homes our children need, commissioned by the Labour Party, called garden cities “essential to meeting housing need over the medium to long-term”.